-Depart Reykjavik after breakfast and drop off your hire car.
-Board your flight and continue your onward journey home.
+Depart Reykjavik after breakfast, dropping off your hire car at the airport before boarding your flight home.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.

-- 7 nights en-suite accommodation throughout Iceland on a B&B basis
+- 7 nights en-suite accommodation throughout Iceland in 'Comfort Accommodation' with private facilities on a B&B basis